zalando/restful-api-guidelines/compatibility/Compatibility.md

 - introduce new API versions and still support older versions

 We strongly encourage using compatible API extensions and discourage versioning.
-The guideline rules below for providers and consumers enable us with Postel’s Law in mind to make compatible changes without versioning.
+The below guideline rules for service providers and consumers enable us (having Postel’s Law in mind) to make compatible changes without versioning.

 **Hint:** Please note that the compatibility guarantees are for the on-the-wire format, i.e. they ensure that consumers relying on the old API definition will work